jhawkins11/stocks-dashboard/README.md

 ## Features

-- Simulated real-time stock data updates
+- Real-time stock data updates (simulated or live API)
+- Configurable data source (simulated for reliability, live API for development)
 - Add stocks to a watchlist
 - Remove stocks from the watchlist
 - Filter stocks by watchlist